River Effra: Before the 19th century

 The drainage basin of the stream covered around 20 square kilometres (8 sq miles) of present-day inner south London.
-Historically the Effra was fed partly by a line of springs that emerged at between 80 and 100 metres above sea level along the 5 km ridge of the Great North Wood, where a layer of gravels overlies the impermeable London Clay.
+Historically the Effra was fed partly by a line of springs that emerged at between 80 and 100 metres above sea level along the 5km ridge of the Great North Wood, where a layer of gravels overlies the impermeable London Clay.
 There were also springs at a lower level in Dulwich; the various tributaries met near Brixton before flowing to the Thames.

 The lowest part of the river was diverted as early as the 13th century, after the monks of Bermondsey Priory made an agreement with neighbouring landowners to end flooding problems.
 Before that time the river's course ran either into Walworth Marsh, which after draining became Walworth Common, or into the Earl's Sluice to reach the Thames.
 The lower, northern part of the river appeared in Ogilby's Britannia of 1675 as the "New River".
+The last stretch of the diversion from Lambeth Marsh to the Thames just south of today's Vauxhall Bridge was also known as Effra Creek.

 The upper, southern parts of the river became increasingly suburbanised as the 19th century went on.
 The art critic John Ruskin, who grew up at Herne Hill close to one of the Effra's tributaries, described "the good I got out of the tadpole-haunted ditch in Croxted Lane", and made an early sketch of a bridge over it.

 Until about 1850 Brixton Road, where it ran along the course of the stream, was known as the "Washway", and the stream itself was often called the "Wash".
 By that time the Effra was heavily polluted with domestic waste, due to increasing development along its course, and by 1821 it was classed as an open sewer downstream of North Brixton.
 It still often flooded in heavy rain, and residents of Brixton Road and South Lambeth repeatedly complained of their houses being inundated.
 In 1847 the commissioners of the Surrey and East Kent Sewers, under the direction of surveyor Joseph Gwilt, carried out works "arching over" (culverting) the Effra as far upstream as Herne Hill.